Moringa: A Healing and Sustainable Superfood

 Moringa and Hunger

-If there’s anything that Covid-19 has helped many people see, it’s that a country’s means of sustaining itself can quickly run into major trouble when the food supply is too delicate.
+A country’s means of sustaining itself can quickly run into major trouble when the food supply is too delicate.

-So while most Americans still don’t know the ugliness of malnutrition in its most raw form, people struggle with illnesses that would baffle Hippocrates, who knew too well the value of nutrient dense food.
+While most Americans still don’t know the ugliness of malnutrition in its most raw form, people struggle with illnesses that would baffle Hippocrates, who knew too well the value of nutrient dense food.

 But in some places what was once a precarious food web has now been replaced by a mighty network of nutrient rich trees that last for dozens of years.
 The moringa tree, or moringa oleifera, does not just produce what is arguably the most healing nutrition of any plant.
 It does much more, and does so sustainably, with this entirely edible plant growing as much as 7 meters in one year.